-33. Articles 3.1.1 and 3.1.2 of the Draft Law provide the definitions of a "party member" and a "party supporter", making a distinction on the basis of payment of the membership fee associated with voting rights.
-This distinction seems reasonable since this creates a distinct level of involvement for those unable to pay a membership fee.
-It is worth noting that in addition, there is a possibility for a party, under Article 33.6 of the Draft Law, to provide in its own charter and regulations for a party membership fee deduction or exemption for a party member who has income equal to or less than the minimum wage.
-The Generally, political parties should decide freely whether to allow participation in party functions to someone who is not paying a membership fee.
-Such aspects should be regulated in the party statutes rather than the law as this otherwise limits party autonomy to regulate this internal matter differently and decide who will have voting rights within the party.
+33. Articles 3.1.1 and 3.1.2 of the Draft Law provide the definitions of a "party member" and a "party supporter", making a distinction on the basis of payment of the membership fee associated with voting rights.45 This distinction creates a distinct level of involvement for those unable or unwilling to pay a membership fee.46 It is worth noting that in addition, there is a possibility for a party, under Article 33.6 of the Draft Law, to provide in its own charter and regulations for a party membership fee deduction or exemption for a party member.47 Generally, political parties should decide freely whether to allow participation in party functions to someone who is not paying a membership fee.
+Political parties should be able to decide internally (in their charters) whether to allow participation in their party functions.
+The Draft Law should not be regulating this matter.